Tree-based methods for length-biased survival data: Discussion

-\begin{description} \item[R code for LBRC methods:] R scripts implementing the proposed LBRC-CIT and LBRC-CIF methods and reproducing all simulation results are available at \url{https://github.com/jinwu99/LBRCtreeforests}. \item[Data Availability:] The real-world data were obtained from the Cancer Clinical Library Database (CCLD) of the Korea Clinical Data Utilization Network for Research Excellence (K-CURE).
-Due to data privacy regulations, they are not publicly accessible; access requires Institutional Review Board approval and authorization from the K-CURE Data Review Board. \end{description}
+R scripts implementing the proposed LBRC-CIT and LBRC-CIF methods and reproducing all simulation results are available at \url{https://github.com/jinwu99/LBRCtreeforests}.
+The real data obtained from the Cancer Clinical Library Database are not publicly available due to privacy regulations.